kairex/kairex-api-docs/README.md

 **X-KAIREX-APIKEY** : Your API key value.

+If it is not found in request header, we return `{"code":"API_KEY_REQUIRED","httpStatus":"BAD_REQUEST","httpStatusCode":400}`.

+If its value is not in KAiREX service, we return `{"code":"API_KEY_NOT_IN_KAIREX","httpStatus":"NOT_FOUND","httpStatusCode":404}`.

 **X-KAIREX-NONCE** : An integer number which must be incremented with your every request.
-We generally use unix time as a nonce.
+We strongly suggest you to use unix time as a nonce.

+If we cannot parse a nonce, we return `{"code":"NONCE_PARSING_ERROR","httpStatus":"BAD_REQUEST","httpStatusCode":400}`.

+If it is decreasing, we return `{"code":"DECREASED_NONCE_ERROR","httpStatus":"BAD_REQUEST","httpStatusCode":400}`.

+If it is the same with previous nonce, we return `{"code":"SAME_NONCE_ERROR","httpStatus":"BAD_REQUEST","httpStatusCode":400}`.

 **X-KAIREX-SIGNATURE** : A signature which you make with your secret key, API key and a nonce.
 This is an HMAC-SHA256 encoded message containing a nonce and your API key.

+If your signature authentication fails, we return `{"code":"AUTHENTICATION_FAIL","httpStatus":"BAD_REQUEST","httpStatusCode":400}`.

 For more details, please refer to the following samples.